yanfonseca/mytutorials/git_commands.md

     git log: It shows the log

-    git reset --hard origin/master - This command undo everything that you have done in your branch and download everything from origin again.
+    git reset --hard origin/master - Undo everything that you've done in your branch and download everything from origin again.

     git remote rm <remote-name> : Delete remote.